 CUSP: A pointed part on the biting surface of specific teeth (from the word cuspis meaning “a point”).

 DENTAL IMPLANT: (Also simply called “implants”.)
-A dental implant is a permanent fake tooth surgically inserted into the jaw.
-The base is screwed into the jaw bone and then a fake tooth (crown) is inserted on top of it.
+A dental implant is a device surgically inserted into the jaw.
+The implant is screwed into the jaw bone and then a prosthetic tooth (crown) is inserted on top of it.
 The purpose is to permanently replace a damaged or missing tooth so a person can still chew food, support the nearby teeth, keep their smile looking nice, etc. Word history

 DISTAL: (opposite of mesial.)
 The surface of a tooth that faces toward the back of the arch is the distal surface, as in the picture on the left below.
 It can also indicate direction or movement away from the mid-line.
 The diagram on the right shows teeth moving distally.

-DISTALIZE: In straightening teeth with metal or clear braces, “distalize” refers to moving the teeth away from the mid-line and toward the back of the arch (distal), which would make space for the teeth in the arch.
-Distalization is another way to create space in the mouth.
-Teeth being distalized with metal braces:
+DISTALIZE: Whether using metal braces or clear aligners, “distalize” refers to moving the teeth away from the mid-line (distal).
+Distalization may be another way to create space in the mouth.
+Teeth being distalized with a distalizer appliance:

 EXTRACT: The removing of a tooth or teeth from a patient’s arch.

-EXTRUDE: In clear aligner therapy, extrusion means to move a tooth in the direction out of the bone and gums.
-The tooth is not pulled out all the way, just enough to make it consistent with the height of the other teeth.
-When clear braces are going to extrude a tooth, an engager is used.
+EXTRUDE: Extrusion means to move a tooth in the direction away from the bone and gums.
+When clear aligners are going to extrude a tooth, a horizontal engager is used.

-FACIAL: Indicates the surface of the teeth facing the cheeks and lips.
+FACIAL: Indicates the surface of the teeth facing the lips.
 Facial is also the movement of a tooth toward the face (opposite of lingual).

 IMPRESSION: A dental impression is a record of a patient’s dental arch.
 When an impression of a dental arch is taken properly, it shows the details of each tooth and the gum line.
 The doctor or qualified assistant has the patient bite onto a soft material set in an impression tray.
 The material remains in the patient’s mouth for a few minutes until it dries, and is then removed.
 Impressions are taken and used to make custom dental appliances.